Isotropy statistics of CMB hot and cold spots: Introduction

 \section{Introduction}

 The anisotropies of the CMB temperature field play a fundamental role behind the formation of large scale structure of the universe.
-Over large angular scales these anisotropies are believed to have originated dominantly due to the quantum fluctuations of the inflaton field present in the very early universe.
-Under the assumption of rotational invariance of the primordial curvature perturbation power spectrum, which contains snapshots of quantum scalar field fluctuations on different scales at the time of horizon crossing during inflation, the observable CMB is expected to be statistically isotropic without picking up any preferred direction in the radiation field.
-However, in recent literature there are discussions \citep{hajian_statistical_2005,souradeep_hajian_2004, Eriksen_2004, rassat_preferred_2013, Kim_2010, Aluri_2017, Kim_20102, 10.1111/j.1365-2966.2011.19981.x, PhysRevD.70.043515} and claims of the presence of preferred direction \citep{PhysRevD.69.063516, doi:10.1142/S0218271804005948, 10.1111/j.1365-2966.2009.14728.x, PhysRevLett.93.221301, 10.1111/j.1365-2966.2008.12960.x, PhysRevLett.95.071301, PhysRevD.89.023010} in the CMB field and (or) breakdown of rotational invariance of the primordial power spectrum \citep{10.1111/j.1365-2966.2004.08229.x, akrami_power_2014, hansen_power_2009} indicating possible hints towards new fundamental physics \citep{PhysRevD.75.083502, MALEKNEJAD2013161, soda_statistical_2012, 10.1093/mnras/sty1689, li_finslerian_2017, dimastrogiovanni_non-gaussianity_2010}.
+Over large angular scales these anisotropies are believed to have originated dominantly due to quantum fluctuations of the inflaton field present in the very early universe.
+The primordial curvature perturbation power spectrum contains snapshots of these fluctuations at the time of horizon crossing.
+Under the assumption of rotational invariance of this power spectrum, the observable CMB is expected to be statistically isotropic without picking up any preferred direction in the radiation field.
+However, in recent literature there are discussions \citep{hajian_statistical_2005,souradeep_hajian_2004, Eriksen_2004, rassat_preferred_2013, Kim_2010, Aluri_2017, Kim_20102, 10.1111/j.1365-2966.2011.19981.x, PhysRevD.70.043515} and claims of the presence of preferred direction \citep{PhysRevD.69.063516, doi:10.1142/S0218271804005948, 10.1111/j.1365-2966.2009.14728.x, PhysRevLett.93.221301, 10.1111/j.1365-2966.2008.12960.x, PhysRevLett.95.071301, PhysRevD.89.023010} in the CMB field or breakdown of rotational invariance of the primordial power spectrum \citep{10.1111/j.1365-2966.2004.08229.x, akrami_power_2014, hansen_power_2009}.
+These indicate possible hints towards new fundamental physics \citep{PhysRevD.75.083502, MALEKNEJAD2013161, soda_statistical_2012, 10.1093/mnras/sty1689, li_finslerian_2017, dimastrogiovanni_non-gaussianity_2010}.
 Apart from the cosmological origin of any possible anisotropic signal in the CMB, a question of equal importance is whether the foreground minimized CMB maps may have any residual systematics, e.g., residual foreground contamination which may potentially induce a breakdown from rotational invariance of the field and consequently give rise to a preferred direction.
 Needless to mention, if the presence of such residuals are not taken care of, cosmological parameters estimated from the CMB maps will be potentially biased or contain inaccurate confidence intervals on their estimated values.
 Thus, for proper and accurate extraction of cosmological information from CMB maps it is utmost essential to analyse from as many different perspectives as possible, if the observed maps contain any signal of breakdown of statistical isotropy.